Jacob S. Glickenhaus

 Jacob S. Glickenhaus (August 3, 1905 – December 13, 1966) was an American Republican Party politician who served in the New Jersey General Assembly and as a New Jersey Superior Court Judge.

 Early life

-Glickenhaus was born August 3, 1905, in Newark, New Jersey, the son of Samuel and Jennie Glickenhaus.
+Glickenhaus was born on August 3, 1905, in Newark, New Jersey, the son of Samuel and Jennie Glickenhaus.
 He attended public schools in Newark and was a graduate of New York Law School.
-He was admitted to the Bar in 1926 and was a partner in the Newark firm of Glickenhaus and Glickenhaus.
+He was admitted to the Bar in 1926 and became a partner in the Newark firm of Glickenhaus and Glickenhaus.

 Political career

 He served as Secretary of the Newark Ninth Ward Republican Committee.
 He was elected to the State Assembly in 1938, and re-elected in 1939, 1940, 1941, 1942 and 1943.
 During his six years as an Assemblyman, he served as Chairman of the Assembly Appropriations Committee and as Essex County Delegation leader.

 Glickenhaus did not seek re-election to the State Assembly in 1944 but instead won election to the Essex County Board of Freeholders.
 He was re-elected in 1947 and 1950.

 In 1953, Governor Alfred Driscoll appointed Glickenhaus to serve as an Essex County Court Judge.
 Governor Richard J. Hughes elevated him to the Superior Court in 1964, and in 1965 he became the Assignment Judge for Essex County.